citymap/pruning_nnets/README.md

 # Analysis

 From the graphs, it's clear to see even pruning a lot of weights doesn't result in a drastic loss in accuracy.
-In the case of weight pruning, you would need to prune at least 95% of weights before noticing any noticeable performance decrease.
+Concretely, in the case of weight pruning, you would need to prune at least 95% of weights before noticing any noticeable performance decrease.